QQlesQ/master-DataScience/Exploratory Data Analysis/README.md

 Exploratory Data Analysis for Employee Future Prediction dataset from Kaggle (https://www.kaggle.com/tejashvi14/employee-future-prediction).

-7 supervised models were applied and their obtained accuracy and precision were compared.
+7 supervised models were applied and their obtained accuracy and precision were compared to obtain that:

+- The model with the best Accuracy is Bagging Classifier, followed by Decision Tree Classifier.
+- Models with the best Precision are Bagging Classifier, followed by Random Forest Classifier.
+- As an average of both quite good Accuracy and Classifier, Bagging Classifier performed good.

 Models used:
 - Logistic Regression